 - Save time by using canned chickpeas instead of hummus.
 Other beans would work, too.

 - Replace the Romesco with another sauce.
-My Cucumber Feta Sauce and Cilantro-Lime Yogurt Sauce would both be delish.
+My Pesto Sauce, Cucumber Feta Sauce, or Cilantro-Lime Yogurt Sauce would all be delish.

 - Try a vinaigrette instead of the Romesco Sauce (like this Lemon Basil Vinaigrette).
 I’d recommend tossing it with the baby greens or drizzling it over the top of the bowl.
 (This Zesty Italian is also a fave if you’re looking for something premade.)